yawira/kraeuterkiste_raspberryPi/README.md

 This is Raspberry Pi module of our "Kraeuterkiste" project.
 It serves as a server as well as a client to the Java-Backend, enabling data exchange and handling HTTP-requests.

+Project Kraeuterkiste is a REST-Application consisting of three parts - Frontend, Backend and Raspberry Pi module.
+It is build to enable users to take care of their plants via the internet.
+Let's say you are on holiday and want to check on your greens at home.
+Simply visit a website and push a button to take a photo of the current state or water it in case it looks dry.
+Check the charts monitoring the moisture of your plant's soil or the previous watering/lighting details.
+If your plant doesn't get enough light - no problem!
+Push a button and a 6500K LED light will help it grow.

 ## Getting Started
 ### Prerequisites